Suppasit Jongcheveevat: Acting

 In 2022, Suppasit made a guest appearance as "Dan" in the Thai drama Innocent Lies on Channel 7, a sequel to Chain of Vengeance, and had a recurring role in the sitcom Factory of Love on Workpoint TV.

 In 2023, Suppasit starred in the drama Love Hurts on One31, together with Davika Hoorne and Jes Jespipat, and in the romantic comedy series Love Me Again on VIU Thailand with Lapassalan Jiravechsoontornkul.
 He also had a supporting role in Something in the Wind on Channel 7.

 In 2024, Suppasit appeared in the Korean-Thai BL drama Love Is Like A Cat on Rakuten Viki with members of the South Korean boy band Just B JM and Geonu, and in the musical-comedy-romance remake of Mon Rak Luk Thung with Charlotte Austin on Channel 3.

 In 2025, he led Homeroom 29 Hostages the Thai adaptation of the 2019 Japanese psychological school drama series Mr. Hiiragi's Homeroom, as "Win", a teacher addressing bullying by holding 29 students hostage to uncover the truth behind a classmate's death.
 Directed by Khom Kongkiat Khomsiri and Kao Wirada Khuhavanta, the 16-episode thriller aired on TrueID, garnering over 10 million views on the platform.
 He also starred in the drama Rak Salap Lai with Fonthip Watcharatrakul on One 31.

+In 2026 he feature in the romantic comedy My Wife’s Gunslinger God alongside Sushar Manaying on TrueVisions NOW.

 Suppasit is set to appear in the horror film Replace me, directed by Kongkiat Khomsiri and co-starring Ananda Everingham, with a planned theatrical release.
-He will also feature in the romantic comedy My Wife’s Gunslinger God alongside Sushar Manaying.